robtweed/golgi/GOLGI_CF_REACT_4.md

 So you can see that we're showing or hiding the entire *productui-row* Component, depending on the value of the *status* attribute which, in turn, is provided by Golgi's state-mapped object's *status* property.

+Next, we need to enable the use of Golgi's Mutation Observer functionality within the Component.
+We do this by invoking the Component's *observerStart()* method within the *onBeforeState* lifecycle method, which ensures it's enabled before anything else we're doing within the Component:

+        onBeforeState() {
+          this.observerStart();
+        }

 Finally, we'll remove the previous *visibility()* method from the Component